To instruct Ed please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Ed maintains a commercial litigation and international arbitration practice, spanning shipping and shipbuilding, construction and infrastructure, banking and insurance disputes.
-He regularly appears in the High Court and arbitration, both in his own right, as co-counsel, and as a junior member of a counsel team.
+He regularly appears in the High Court, Court of Appeal, and arbitration, both as sole or co-counsel, and as a junior member of a counsel team.

-Ed is ranked as a Leading Junior for both Shipping and Construction in the Legal 500.
+Ed is ranked as a Leading Junior for Shipping and Construction in the Legal 500 and Chambers and Partners.
 Comments include:

-Ed has extensive experience of both domestic and international arbitrations particularly in shipping, construction and energy disputes, under a variety of institutional rules (e.g. ICC; LCIA; SIAC; LMAA; HKIAC; SCMA; ADCACC; DIFC-LCIA).
+Ed has extensive experience of both domestic and international arbitrations particularly in shipping, construction and energy disputes, under a variety of institutional rules (e.g. ICC; LCIA; LMAA; SIAC; HKIAC; SCMA; ADCACC; DIFC-LCIA).
 He has considerable experience of acting against parties that are subject to OFAC and other international sanctions, particularly in disputes raising issues of frustration and illegality.

-Ed has a significant experience in drafting and making applications in the Commercial Court in connection with arbitrations including: freezing injunctions; interim and final anti-suit injunctions, applications under ss.32, 67, 68 and 69 of the 1996 Act, and applications to enforce arbitration awards under s.66 of the Act (including awards for injunctive relief)).
+Ed also has a significant experience in advising upon and making applications in the Commercial Court in connection with arbitrations including: freezing / anti-suit injunctions, challenges and appeal under s.67 – 69 of the 1996 Act, and applications to enforce arbitration awards under s.66 of the 1996 Act.

 In addition, Ed has experience of making applications under the 1996 Act within arbitration including applications to strike out proceedings for want of prosecution under s.41(3), and applications under ss.30 and 32 of the 1996 Act in relation to jurisdiction.
 He has also been instructed and appointed as an expert to provide English law advice to foreign courts on the enforceability of arbitration awards in this jurisdiction.